fransimo/fransimo_info/content/docs/art/statement/_index.md

 ---

-My practice operates at the intersection of art, presence, and code, exploring the critical relationship between technology and spiritual healing.
+My practice operates at the intersection of art, presence, and code, exploring the relationship between man, technology and spirituality.
+I define art as "plastic thought": a swing between ideas and aesthetics that does not merely represent reality but vibrates to expand consciousness.
+My current research seeks to recover the "magical" currents inherent in being human.
 Guided by the archetype of the Sibyl—a figure bridging the invisible and visible worlds—I integrate three decades of experience in software engineering with a deep inquiry into ancestral wisdom.
-I define art as "plastic thought": a swing between ideas and aesthetics that does not merely represent reality but vibrates to expand consciousness.
-My current research seeks to recover the "magical" currents inherent in being human, suggesting that the technology we build is a reflection of the inner powers we have forgotten.

 My creative process is dialectical, moving between the algorithmic and the intuitive.
 On one hand, I use "Binary Jumps" (interactions with AI and code) to interrogate the digital landscape.
-Installations like God is in the bugs and #Selfie_v2 embrace glitch aesthetics and medical data to critique performative online identity, revealing that error is often the spark of evolution.
+Art works like God is in the bugs and #Selfie_v2 embrace glitch aesthetics and medical data to critique performative online identity, revealing that error is often the spark of evolution.
 Conversely, my lens-based work relies on "drifting" and deep listening strategies I call "talking with trees."
 In series like The Whisper of the Nymphs, I treat the camera as a tool